moment/momentjs.com/guides/moment/01-parsing/02-known-formats.md

 ---
 title: Known Date Formats
 ---
-If you know the format of the date string that you will be parsing, it is always the best choice to explicity specify that format.
+If you know the format of the date string that you will be parsing, it is always the best choice to explicitly specify that format.

 Examples: